Deploying and running a redpesk image on a Raspberry Pi

 Use the following steps, which assume you are using an Olimex cable (the previously mentioned Adafruit cable above does not have a blue lead in particular, adapt according to the document above).
 You can reference the following diagram for information on the following steps:

-Connect the cable’s BLUE wire to pin 6 (i.e. Ground) of the UART.
+2. Connect the host USB-to-UART cable’s BLACK wire to pin 6 of the RPi (i.e. Ground).